Rosslyn Hill Mining: New technology

 LeadFX announced a technology deal with InCoR Technologies (a subsidiary of InCoR Holdings) on 12 May 2017 to conduct a definitive feasibility study (DFS) to design and build a hydrometallurgical facility at Rosslyn Hill Mining's Paroo Station Mine.
-This deal follows extensive negotiatons with InCoR and The Sentient Group whch began in early 2016.
+This deal follows extensive negotiations with InCoR and The Sentient Group which began in early 2016.
 The facility would process lead ore into lead ingots, potentially extending the mine life to 15+ years and completely removing the environmental risks associated with shipping lead concentrate.
 The DFS on the facility has been commenced by SNC-Lavalin and solely funded by InCoR.
 InCoR will receive 40% of LeadFX should the study prove to be a success.
 This ends the consultation process which began in June 2016.

 Termination of management agreement

-On 18 August 2017 as a result of the InCoR deal LeadFX announced it was giving 90 days notice of termination of the management services agreement with Enirgi Group Services Australasia Pty Ltd and Enirgi Group Inc (both wholly owned subsidiaries of the Sentient Group of Global Funds, majority shareholder of LeadFX).
-Under the agreement signed in December 2012, Enirgi managed the day to day affairs of LeadFX and its subsidiary Rosslyn Hill Mining providing necessary employees in accounting, finance, human resources, risk management and other day to day matters.
+On 18 August 2017, as a result of the InCoR deal LeadFX announced it was giving 90 days' notice of termination of the management services agreement with Enirgi Group Services Australasia Pty Ltd and Enirgi Group Inc (both wholly owned subsidiaries of the Sentient Group of Global Funds, majority shareholder of LeadFX).
+Under the agreement signed in December 2012, Enirgi managed the day-to-day affairs of LeadFX and its subsidiary Rosslyn Hill Mining providing necessary employees in accounting, finance, human resources, risk management and other day to day matters.
 The termination will result in changes to the board including CEO and CFO.